 Whether you are back at work or thinking of returning, there are some amazing networking organisations that will keep you up to date and relevant in the world of woke youth.

-Have a look at Nicer Tuesdays, a monthly event in in east London where, for 12 quid you get entry to the Oval Space to hear brilliant speakers from various creative industries talk about what they do and how they got there, with a few freebies and a very nice snacky dinner option and drinks.
+Have a look at Nicer Tuesdays, a monthly event in east London where, for 12 quid you get entry to the Oval Space to hear brilliant speakers from various creative industries talk about what they do and how they got there, with a few freebies and a very nice snacky dinner option and drinks.

 Afterwards you can mingle and talk to people and hopefully, get talent-spotted and start your career making feature films or editing Vogue, or something.